-Rapid field surveys of the referral area were undertaken during September and October 2014, November and December 2015 and January and May 2016.
+Rapid field surveys of the referral area were undertaken over 19 days, being 25 to 29 September 2014, 2 to 12 February 2016 and 20 to 23 April 2016.

-A total of 218 rapid vegetation assessments were completed across the referral area.
+A total of 287 rapid vegetation assessments were completed across the referral area.
 At each of these points the dominant canopy species, understorey species, vegetation structure, soil type, landform and condition were recorded on standard proformas.
 Photographs were taken and notes on the referral area were made.
 This method was designed to allow rapid collection of data that informed vegetation community mapping and the early planning stages and detailed design of the proposed action.

 In addition to rapid assessments, the identification and mapping of vegetation communities across the referral area was facilitated by surveying systematic floristic plots.
-A total of 44 plots were surveyed across the referral area where data was collected on the flora species present, cover and abundance, and structure.
+A total of 54 plots were surveyed across the referral area.
+At each systematic floristic plot, data was collected on the flora species present, cover and abundance, and structure.
 The survey also included the collection of biometric site value data according to the BioBanking methodology (BBAM 2014) at each of the systematic floristic plots.